Christmas Kitchen Secrets of the Organized

 Think about how you will serve the food at your party or buffet.
 With the menu in mind, lay out the serving pieces and label each with a sticky note.
 Anyone helping can then fill platters or bowls without asking you what dish you want to use and where to find it.

 Plan for the unexpected.
 It happens.
 Create an extra couple tins of cookies or loaves of banana bread as gifts for the sudden guest.
 Also plan ahead for a couple of extra appetizers.
-Either you will need to offer a snack you didn’t plan on or you will suddenly need something to carry to a party.
+Either you will need to offer a snack you did not plan on or you will suddenly need something to carry to a party.

 Organize for next year now.
 As you gather recipes together for the holiday, keep them together in a binder or folder for next year.
 Add your menus, shopping and gifts lists and you are off to a good start for next year.